 Back To School: Let's Talk Tips and Tools for a Smooth Transition

 Transitions are tough on kids.
 They just tend not to love change.
 And moving from the relaxed pace of summer to the more demanding routines of school is probably one of the toughest transitions in your child’s year.
 Bring your questions and concerns to this workshop where you will get answers on the spot.
 Peace At Home founder and president, Ruth E. Freeman, LCSW will join with education specialist Andrea Brinnel, Ed.D., to think with you about practical strategies to support your whole family to start the school year with curiosity and optimism.

 Does your child seem unmotivated, stressed or just bored when it comes to school?
 Do you play homework police instead of connecting positively with your child?
 Are you confused about what will really help?

 Many parents feel overwhelmed or out of the loop when it comes to their kids’ education.
 How can you nurture your child’s education and support engagement in learning?
-This class will help support your child’s learning and motivation in ways that work.
+This workshop will help support your child’s learning and motivation in ways that work.
 You will discover how to advocate in meaningful ways when necessary.

 Building Extraordinary Relationships with School Age Child through Daily Conversations

 Raising emotionally healthy children with the ability to sustain meaningful relationships is a challenge even in the most ideal situations.
 In the midst of today’s pediatric mental health crisis, it has never been more important.
 Add school pressures, expanding technology, and post-pandemic challenges – you’ve got your hands full!
-This interactive online class will include a conversation about supporting your school-age child’s increasing independence while still nurturing playfulness and joy.
+This interactive online workshop will include a conversation about supporting your school-age child’s increasing independence while still nurturing playfulness and joy.

 School Refusal What’s Important to Know